020 7404 9390

 BOOK CONSULTATION WHATSAPP US MESSAGE US PHONE US

-The IHT exemption lasts as long as the marriage lasts, so up until the divorce has finalised.
+These rules are crucial during divorce, as the IHT exemption lasts as long as the marriage lasts, so up until the divorce has finalised.

 The tax implications of divorce can be complex and costly.
 You should carefully plan the division of your assets and seek specialist advice to minimise the tax burden of your separation.
 If youre considering or going through a divorce, click below for a free initial consultation with one of our expert divorce solicitors.